-Enrollment packets are available online at www.clevelandymca.org or can be picked up from the designated Youth Development Director.
+Enrollment packets are sent to the primary email address on file via Adobe within 24 hours of your registration.
 Enrollment is contingent on space availability.
 Enrollment in YMCA Youth Development is open to the public; however, enrollment priority will be given to current participants.
 A child's continued enrollment is dependent on the parents and children's adherence to all the policies and procedures in this manual and those of the YMCA.